govhack-science/govhack-science.github.io/_locations/vic/geelong.md

   under_18: At this Venue you must be accompanied by a Guardian at all times.
   capacity: 120
   parking: [Parking at Deakin](http://www.deakin.edu.au/life-at-deakin/get-to-deakin/parking), or [nearby parking in Geelong](http://au.parkopedia.com/parking/carpark/western_beach/3220/geelong/)
-  public_transport: |
-    + **Train** Deakin University is a 10 minute walk from Geelong central station, [Geelong's main](https://www.vline.com.au/getattachment/892e2d02-e62c-463f-834f-b3bae129b47c/Geelong-Melbourne-%282%29) [train station](https://ptv.vic.gov.au/route/view/1745)
-    + **Bus** Buses run on Saturdays and Sunday from [most Geelong suburbs](https://ptv.vic.gov.au/getting-around/local-areas/view/19).
-  public_transport_last: |
-    + **Train** The last train back from Geelong to Melbourne on Saturdays is 2250hrs from Geelong Station.
-The last train back on Sundays is the 2250hrs from Geelong Station.
-The last train back on Fridays is the 2253hrs from Geelong Station.
-    + **Bus** The last buses are generally much earlier (8pm or arounds).
-Please check your individual bus timetable.
 catering: Catering TBA closer to the event.
 Some light meals will be provided, but participants may need to bring some of their own snacks.
 images:
   - https://s3-ap-southeast-2.amazonaws.com/2016eventregistration/Geelong/19210582349_5022205f2d_o-portrait.jpg